Parenting, Heredity, Environment… All Just Half the Battle

 Most of us would probably say parenting, but after some digging I’ve found that many forces shape our growing lives… and our parents might play a surprisingly small role.

 Here’s a simple chart that shows some of the main influences on us growing up.
 These are just ballpark percentages.
 They’re not based on hard data from any particular study.
-I created them with artistic license and gut feeling after reading a lot of brilliant articles on line… while trying to get an objective view of those forces that shape our attitudes, intelligence, personality, and beliefs… especially during our impressionable years.
+I created them with artistic license and gut feeling after reading a lot of brilliant articles on line (more than a dozen links below)… while trying to get an objective view of those forces that shape our attitudes, intelligence, personality, and beliefs… especially during our impressionable years.

 You’ll notice that the biggest segment, what some experts say is about half the picture, remains a mystery.
 My aim, by the end of the article, is to remove most of that mystery and replace it with forces that most experts overlook as they study the shaping of human personality and attitude.